kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 ### Goals

-* Allow scale out storage services (via their own controllers) to express placement constraints for their PVs/PVCs that allow them to optimize for availability and durability via smart application level data placement
-* Extend CSI to allow a cluster to advertising storage placement choices / storage pools
+* Extend CSI to allow a cluster to advertising storage storage pools
-  * Allowing to express physical disks as placement choices in CreateVolumeRequest.
-  * Allowing to express bins of scale out cloud storage services as placement choices in CreateVolumeRequest.
+  * Cover scenarios spanning at least physical disks or bins of scale out cloud storage services as storage pools
   * Convey metadata that allows applications to make scheduling decisions:
     * Capacity
     * Which nodes have access to it
-* Extend StorageClass/PV/PVC/CSI to allow topology restrictions using these placement choices
+* Use non-modified `StorageClass` for placement onto storage pools
 * Stay consistent with existing Zone/Region topology support in PV/PVC/CSI
 * Stay consistent with existing Pod affinity/anti-affinity and topology aware scheduling of pods and PVCs
-* Make no hard assumptions about how CSI providers and underlying SDS will implement the new placement options
+* Make no hard assumptions about how CSI providers and underlying SDS will implement or form storage pools

 ### Non-Goals